dbaudio-soundscape/db-Soundscape-control-with-DiGiCo-SD-Consoles/README.md

 #### **External Control window:**
 * Right-click on the d&b Soundscape control in the channelstrip to bring up the d&b Soundscape window, containing from left to right:
-  * xy Sound Object position fader
+  * Sound Object xy position
   * Sound Object x position rotary
   * Sound Object y position rotary
   * Sound Object Spread factor rotary
   * Sound Object EnSpace send gain rotary
   * Sound Object delay mode toggle buttons
-* These values can be controlled by hardware knobs and buttons
+* These values can be controlled by hardware knobs and buttons.
+The xy values can also be controlled through the console touchscreen.
 * Right-click on the xy Sound Object position fader to open an enlarged version of the xy position fader combined with spread, delay mode and EnSpace send gain visualization
 * Click on the Object Number button on the right side of the enlarged xy Sound Object position fader window to bring up the Object Number assignment window and choose the Sound Object number, the channelstrip shall control.
 * Click on the Mapping button on the right side of the enlarged xy Sound Object position fader window to bring up the Mapping Area assignment window and choose the mapping area that shall be targeted by the d&b Soundscape control of the channelstrip.